-That journalism is a fruit of Christian doctrine remains an obscure fact precisely because of the demise of historical approaches to learning; a demise much lamented by Michael Pickering in the introductory essay to the 2015 Routledge Companion to British Media History.
-[5] In its concern to manifest the glory and salvific purposes of God, journalism is one of the fruits of Christian thinking.
-[6] True, news purveying was a necessity required from early on by markets needing information about trade routes, about dangers of pirates and storms – but that was a closed shop of rich merchants, and therefore the opposite of journalism.
-And news grubbing there always was and will be.
-But of greatest importance was the biblically-inspired print revolution which signalled the end of an élitist scribal culture, brilliantly characterised by George Eliot in her novel Romola and described in two volumes by Elizabeth Eisenstein.[7]
+This is not just a personal peccadillo.
+Journalism is a fruit of Christendom.
+It remains an obscure fact precisely because of the demise of historical approaches to learning.[5]
+In its concern for truth and justice, in the opportunity it gives to brave individuals to root out evil or to manifest the glory of God, journalism is one of the fruits of Christian thinking and in fact embodies much of that fruit.
+[6] Certainly news purveying was required from early on by markets needing information about trade routes – but that was a closed shop of rich merchants, and therefore the opposite of journalism.
+Much more important was the biblically-inspired print revolution which signalled the end of an élitist scribal culture, brilliantly characterised by George Eliot in her novel Romola, and described in two volumes by Elizabeth Eisenstein.[7]
 This revolution democratised the knowledge of God.
-The hunger for information, now available in printed form, was fuelled by and itself fuelled a huge spiritual hunger for news of salvation and of God’s providence at a time of almost intolerable wars, plagues, oppression and superstition.
+The hunger for information now available in printed form, was fuelled by and itself fuelled a huge hunger for news – but it was specific news, of salvation and of God’s providence at a time of wars, plagues, oppression and superstition.

 [1] Bartholomew and Ashford, The Doctrine of Creation (IVP Academic, Downers Grove, Illinois: 2020), 271ff.